Baseline Models

 -- Compare AutoETS against SeasonalNaive

-WITH baseline AS (
+CREATE TABLE baseline AS

-SELECT * FROM anofox_fcst_ts_forecast(
+SELECT * FROM ts_forecast_by(

-SELECT * FROM anofox_fcst_ts_forecast(
+SELECT * FROM ts_forecast_by(

-SELECT
+SELECT ts_mase(

 FROM comparison_data;